roybens/Neuron_general/Neuron_Model_12HH16HH/README.md

 To achieve this we will change the parameter values in na12_mut.txt to reflect the variant's biophysical properties, then incorporate the mechanism into the model.

-## First changet the model arguments to accept a different (mutant) param file:
+## First change the model arguments to accept a different (mutant) param file:
 1. In Na12HH_Model_TF.py line 15, change:

     ```python